-- ZigBee device (lighting device dimmer switch, counter) descriptions; - device attributes (on / off, brightness, counter) descriptions; - device commands (set the brightness level, take readings, turn on / off) descriptions.
+- ZigBee device (lighting device dimmer switch, counter) descriptions;

+- device attributes (on / off, brightness, counter) descriptions;

+- device commands (set the brightness level , take readings , turn on / off) descriptions

 The market offers various options for hardware implementation of ZigBee.
-One of the modules is XBee.
-Modules are controlled via a standard UART- interface using ATthese modules is XBee.
+One of these modules is XBee.
 Modules are controlled via a standard UART- interface using AT-commands, and have developed enough additional features.
 XBee-PRO modules offer increased power output and thus a larger radius of action.
 Modules are available in three versions - with chip antenna with wire antenna and a connector for an external antenna.